boot-clj/boot/README.md

   state model for the build process, making it easier to understand what's going on during the build and the interactions between tasks.

-The Boot build process deals with six types of directories–three that are specified in the project's Boot environment (in the `build.boot` file) and three types that are created by tasks during the build process and managed by Boot:
+The boot build process deals with six types of directories–three that are specified in the project's boot environment (in the `build.boot` file) and three types that are created by tasks during the build process and managed by boot:

 #### Project Directories

 These directories contain files that are part of the project itself.

-* **Project output directory.** This is specified in the `:out-path` key of the project Boot environment.
+* **Project output directory.** This is specified in the `:out-path` key of the project boot environment.
 This is where the final artifacts produced by the entire build process are placed.
-This directory is kept organized and free of stale artifacts by Boot, automatically.
+This directory is kept organized and free of stale artifacts by boot, automatically.

-* **Project source directories.** These are specified in the `:src-paths` key of the Boot environment for the project.
-These directories are read-only as far as Boot tasks are concerned, and Boot adds them to the project's class path.
+* **Project source directories.** These are specified in the `:src-paths` key of the boot environment for the project.
+These directories are read-only as far as boot tasks are concerned, and boot adds them to the project's class path.

 * **Resource directories.** These are specified using the `add-sync!` function